 The good news is this: Neurofeedback works, and it works really well.
-Most recently, I’ve been working with Blueprints for Recovery and their long-term recovery program.
+Most recently, I’ve been working with The PAC Program and their long-term recovery program.
 What’s extraordinary is how Neurofeedback and Long-term treatment fit together for relapse prevention and long-term recovery.

 The research shows that 43 sessions is the “sweet spot” in Neurofeedback and relapse prevention.
 However, Neurofeedback is specifically used for peak performance and shows incredible results in frontal lobe development.
 So, using Neurofeedback up into the hundreds of sessions only enhances brain agility, attention, focus, memory, and feelings of well-being.
 I’ve been working with one client who has Asperger’s Syndrome.
 He has had 133 sessions, at this point, and his empathy and expressed emotion has increased dramatically.
 We hope to do at least 200 sessions in an effort to increase self-awareness and empathy.
 We have also worked with several clients who have substantial brain injuries.
 They are responding amazingly well to Neurofeedback.
 Long-term treatment programs make getting enough Neurofeedback more easily accomplished.